mff-uk/dataspecer/content/en/docs/projects/genapp.md

 - `label` is a user-defined language-mapped label for given node.
 It serves for human-readable node identification.
 - `config` represents an object for custom node configuration.
 Currently, using the config, the user can set a custom, lanugage-mapped node title, which will be used by the generator to customize the generated UI of the given node.
 - `structure` refers to an aggregate IRI, which comes from Dataspecer data specification and which is subject to the capability of this node.
 Structure IRI has to match pattern `"https://ofn.gov.cz/schema/<ID of the structure model from Dataspecer>"`.
+  - __NOTE:__ Genapp tool uses aggregate metadata (such as name of the aggregate) to generate human readable labels.
+Although Genapp tool is able to distinguish different aggregates with the same name (i.e. two aggregates with different IRI identifiers, but with same name), it is recommended to use __unique aggregate names__.
 - `capability` refers to the capability to be performed on the aggregate of this node.
 Capability IRI has to match one of the following values:
     - `"https://dataspecer.com/application_graph/capability/list"`,
     - `"https://dataspecer.com/application_graph/capability/detail"`,